bob-Github-2020/TG_Rate_95CI/README.md

         sed -e '/-99999/d' -i 828.rlrdata

-I wrote a Bash script, "do_remove_PSMSL_gap_lines", for doing the pre-process, including remove gap lines, exclude datasets shorter than 20 years and with gaps over half of the year range.
+I wrote a Bash script, "do_PSMSL_Pre_Process.sh", for doing the pre-process, removing gap lines, excluding datasets shorter than 20 years or with gaps over half of the year range.

      #!/bin/bash
      #12-27-2022, by Bob Wang
-     #* Pre-process PEMSL data: (1) remove 99999 (gap lines), (2) remove dataset less than 20 years, or have data gaps over half of the time span.
+     #* Pre-process PEMSL data: (1) remove -99999 lines (gap lines),
+     #  (2) remove dataset less than 20 years, or have data gaps over half of the time span.

      for file in *.rlrdata;
        do
        echo $file
-     ## Remove "-99999" lines, lines with no measure
+     ## Remove "-99999" lines, lines with no measures
        sed -e '/-99999/d' -i $file

-     ## Idenfiy stations less than 20 years, gaps > half
+     ## Idenfiy stations less than 20 years, gaps > half year range

      # total lines, measures
        lines=$(wc -l < $file);